wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.9.7 =
+Some important security fixes along with some other minor fixes.
+Recommended upgrade.

 = 3.9.6 =
 New feature of sort functionality on the entire database of records (Beta) along with some important fixes for WooCommerce along with some other minor fixes.
 Recommended upgrade.